ToxicFrog/doom-mods/gzap/doc/glossary.md

 location.

-In the logic file, categories are stored as hyphen-separated strings for historical reasons, e.g. the category string "small-health" denotes a weapon with both the `small` and `health` categories.
+In the logic file, categories are stored as hyphen-separated strings for historical reasons, e.g. the category string "small-health" denotes an item with both the `small` and `health` categories.
 A logic file can make up any categories it wants and the apworld will automatically detect them, but the current list of categories used by the wad scanner is:

-- `key`: keycards, skulls, etc; specific to a single level
+- `key`: keycards, skulls, etc; specific to a single level or cluster
 - `weapon`: any sort of weapon
-- `ap_map`: Archipelago automaps (grant map view + check information)
 - `powerup`: time-limited or per-level powerups (e.g. radsuits, berserk)
 - `health`: anything that restores health
 - `armor`: anything that restores armour